rahil627/my-programming-stuff/frameworks/game/game-engines.new.md

-  - a ton of new C/C++/new language indie-made game engines (see below)

 ## newer, more experimental indie game frameworks, often written in "modern C++" or standard C, or some  new game-oriented languages
 most of these aim for minimalism, portability, independency